heristop/ffmpeg-video-composer/README.md

 ## 🤝 Contributing

-We welcome contributions!
+Contributions are welcome!
 If you'd like to contribute:

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/my-feature`)